dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     * For the base button, make sure to select 'base:develop'.

-    * For the head repository button, make sure to selecte 'head repository:<your-github-user>/METplus' where <your-github-user> is the user's GitHub account name without the angle brackets <>.
+    * For the head repository button, make sure to select 'head repository:<your-github-user>/METplus' where <your-github-user> is the user's GitHub account name without the angle brackets <>.